-- c. ensure that the FRDC adheres to high standards of ethics, probity and corporate behaviour (including approving the Code of conduct) - d. regularly evaluate economic, political, social and legal issues and any other relevant external matters that may affect the development of the business or the interests of stakeholders and, if thought appropriate, take outside expert advice on these matters - e. ensure that the FRDC has appropriate risk management and regulatory compliance policies in place, and that they are adhered to; including Work Health and Safety (WHS) policies and procedures - f. establish policies for strengthening the performance of the FRDC including ensuring that management is proactively seeking to build the business through innovation, initiative, technology, new products, and the development of its business capital - g. appoint the Managing Director, set the terms of the Managing Director's employment contract, and at least annually evaluate his or her ongoing performance against predetermined criteria - h. review the remuneration and other benefits strategies for the Managing Director - i. monitor succession for the Managing Director and senior management; - j. monitor the performance of management - k. decide on what steps are necessary to protect the FRDC's financial position and its ability to meet its debts and other obligations when they fall due, and ensure that such steps are taken - I. approve the R&D Plan (at least every 5 years) for submission to the Minister (section 20 of the PIRD Act) - m. approve the Annual Operational Plan for submission to the Minister (sections 25 and 26 of the PIRD Act) and related performance indicators, review performance against them, and initiate corrective action when required - n. ensure that the FRDC's financial statements are true and fair and otherwise conform with law - o. prepare the Annual Report under section 46 of the PGPA Act, and ensure that it provides performance information that demonstrates accountability for the expenditure of public monies and for the efficient and effective operation of the FRDC - p. ensure that the FRDC complies with Ministerial statement(s) of expectations and other Commonwealth reporting requirements. - q. recommend to the Minister a director for appointment as the Deputy Chair
+- g. establish policies for strengthening the performance of the FRDC including ensuring that management is proactively seeking to build the business through innovation, initiative, technology, new products, and the development of its business capital - appoint the Managing Director, set the terms of the Managing Director's employment contract, and at least annually evaluate his or her ongoing performance against predetermined criteria - i. review the remuneration and other benefits strategies for the Managing Director - j. monitor succession for the Managing Director and senior management; - k. monitor the performance of management - decide on what steps are necessary to protect the FRDC's financial position and its ability to meet its debts and other obligations when they fall due, and ensure that such steps are taken - m. approve the R&D Plan (at least every 5 years) for submission to the Minister (section 20 of the PIRD Act) - n. approve the Annual Operational Plan for submission to the Minister (sections 25 and 26 of the PIRD Act) and related performance indicators, review performance against them, and initiate corrective action when required - o. ensure that the FRDC's financial statements are true and fair and otherwise conform with law - p. prepare the Annual Report under section 46 of the PGPA Act, and ensure that it provides performance information that demonstrates accountability for the expenditure of public monies and for the efficient and effective operation of the FRDC - q. ensure that the FRDC complies with Ministerial statement(s) of expectations and other Commonwealth reporting requirements. - r. recommend to the Minister a director for appointment as the Deputy Chair